gottacatchenall/ms_sampling_effort/manuscript.md

 # Conclusion

-In this paper we have demonstrated that false negatives can
+In this paper we have demonstrated that false negatives can impact

 How does this influence our understanding of the structure of ecological networks, and how we infer other things based on that.